kayagoban/shadowlands/README.md

 ## This is a free software project

 Every component of Shadowlands is freely available under the MIT license.

-This is not a not-for-profit project - its only aim is to create a great new way to interact with Ethereum.
+## Support Shadowlands

+You can support Shadowlands directly by sending Ether and other things to soykafdigital.eth